-Winners and losers from Jeremy Hunt’s Autumn Budget 2023
+Winners and losers from Jeremy Hunt’s autumn Budget 2023

 Winners:

-The chancellor’s big “rabbit in the hat” trick was a 2 per cent cut to national insurance, which will benefit 27 million people as soon as January.
+The chancellor’s big “rabbit in the hat” trick was a 2 per cent cut to national insurance, which will benefit 27 million people, possibly as soon as January.

 Workers earning up to £50,000 currently pay 12 per cent in national insurance contributions (NIC), so will now pay 10 per cent.
 It means somebody on the average salary of £35,000 will save more than £450 a year.

 However, there was no income tax cut.
-And the Office for Budget Responsibility (OBR) pointed out that the “fiscal drag” process – frozen tax thresholds – will mean nearly four million additional workers paying income tax, and around three million more moving into the higher rate.
+And the OBR pointed out that the fiscal drag process – frozen tax thresholds that mean more low earners who have had pay rises have been pulled into paying the 20 per cent basic-rate income tax – will mean nearly 4 million additional workers paying income tax, and around 3 million more moving into the higher rate bracket.

 Pensioners